gopi-suvanam/scribbler-website/learn/index.md

 - Parameters and return values
 - Scope and the difference between global and local variables

+## <a href="https://app.scribbler.live/?jsnb=https://scribbler.live/learn/intro-lesson-5.jsnb"> Lesson 5: Objects </a>
+- Understanding objects and their properties
+- Creating and manipulating objects
+- Using methods within objects

-## Lesson 5: Arrays (Coming soon...)
+## Lesson 6: Arrays - <a href="https://app.scribbler.live/?jsnb=https://scribbler.live/learn/intro-lesson-6a.jsnb"> Part A</a> and <a href="https://app.scribbler.live/?jsnb=https://scribbler.live/learn/intro-lesson-6b.jsnb"> Part B</a>
 - Introduction to arrays and their declaration
 - Accessing and modifying array elements
 - Iterating through arrays using loops

-## Lesson 6: Objects (Coming soon...)
-- Understanding objects and their properties
-- Creating and manipulating objects
-- Using methods within objects

 ## Lesson 7: DOM Manipulation (Coming soon...)
 - Overview of the Document Object Model (DOM)